Sharp to win bank nod for $2.7 billion bailout as early as Thursday: source

 Citing sources familiar with the Japanese TV maker’s plan, Kyodo said Sharp was expecting an operating profit of 121.2 billion yen for the next business year.
 Sharp has forecast an operating loss of 100 billion yen for the current business year to next March.

-Additional reporting by Taiga Uranaka, Taro Fuse and Chang-Ran Kim; Writing by Tim Kelly; Editing by Edwina Gibbs and Muralikumar Anantharaman
+Reporting by Kubo Nobuhiro, Taiga Uranaka, Taro Fuse, Tim Kelly and Chang-Ran Kim; Editing by Edwina Gibbs and Muralikumar Anantharaman